lajanda/Test/Granola-recipe.md

 ### Mix in a pan on low heat (around 4) until smooth

 ## Dry ingredients (all nuts are coarsely chopped):
-- 500g + oats
+- 500g/1 pound or more oats
 - 1/4 cup coconut flakes (fine)
-- 100g slivered almonds
+- 1 cup slivered almonds
 - 1+ cup cashews
 - 1+ cup walnuts
 - 1+ cup pecans